 Our mountain experience also invites adults to enjoy the landscape.
 For this purpose, durable landscape furniture has been ergonomically and modularly developed and gently integrated into the landscape at spots with the most beautiful views.
 Local materials and production in a local carpenter’s workshop make them especially sustainable.

 Podcast on the mountain

 Two of the furniture installations are “listening benches” – audio stations especially for children.
 In the two audio stations, the mountain, mother nature, a stone figure, a cow, chair lift operator Peter and farmer Georg tell stories in six entertaining podcast snippets – traditions and rules on the mountain, as well as interesting facts about the Hennesteck become an entertaining radio play.

 Providing alpine animals with water

 An important theme of the stations is the alpine farm of the Hennesteck in summer.
 Our water playground at the reservoir at the summit lets you meet cows, sheep and chickens at the “Alp Well”.
 We have designed the wooden animals as information carriers.
 Thus, children learn about the needs of the animals, which they playfully learn to care for properly at the water fountain playground.

 Playfully discovering knowledge

 At the end of the “Alp Adventure”, children have gained insight into various aspects of the cultural landscape at Hennesteck.

-A detailed magazine for children takes the transfer of knowledge even further into depth.
-The topics taken up in the outdoor exhibition are embedded in the magazine via games and short stories and illustrations.
+A detailed magazine for children takes the knowledge into even further depth.
+The topics present in the outdoor exhibition are embedded in the magazine through games, short stories and illustrations.

 The magazine is included in the “discovery bag”, which is equipped with colored pencils and research objects such as a magnifying glass to explore the alpine nature.
 The bag invites to take the experience back home, and continue it with the numerous games in the magazine.
 One example can also be tried out digitally here…!